 Hummingbird – super fast wings

 Hummingbirds flap their wings so fast it’s a blur to the human eye.
 This very clever adaptation means they are the only bird that can fly backwards ( handy for avoiding predators ) and can hover for a long time!

 Platypus – electric field detecting bill

 The Platypus is a unique species that appears to be a blend of several animals you’re probably familiar with.
-It has webbed feet and a bill like a duck, a tail like a beaver and fur like an otter!
-Don’t be fooled be its cuteness though as males have a venomous spur near their back leg!
+It has webbed feet and a bill like a duck, a tail like a beaver and a fur like an otter!
+Don’t be fooled by its cuteness though, as males have a venomous spur near their back leg!